sh1mu7/sh1mu7/README.md

 # Hola mi amigo 👋<br>
 Hi, I am Mahmudul Hasan, a backend developer from Bangladesh with an insatiable appetite for learning new things and developing high-quality software solutions.
-I am currently working as a **Backend Developer** at a **fintech** company.
+I am currently working as a **Backend Developer** at a German Based **Nursing** School.